 Statements contained in this press release regarding matters that are not historical facts are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
-Examples of these forward-looking statements include statements concerning the expected timing for the Company's clinical trials and the reporting of clinical trial results, the acceptability to the FDA of the Company's proposed Phase 3 Program for I.V.
-CR845, the potential results of ongoing and planned clinical trials and future regulatory and development milestones for the Company's product candidates, and the potential for CR845 to provide a new therapeutic approach to treating uremic pruritus.
+Examples of these forward-looking statements include statements concerning the timing of the resumption of the CLIN3001 trial, the expected timing and trial designs of the Company’s other planned clinical trials, the potential results of ongoing and planned clinical trials, future development milestones for the Company’s product candidates and the Company’s expected cash reach.
 Because such statements are subject to risks and uncertainties, actual results may differ materially from those expressed or implied by such forward-looking statements.
-Risks are described more fully in Cara Therapeutics' filings with the Securities and Exchange Commission, including the "Risk Factors" section of the Company's Annual Report on Form 10-K for the year ended December 31, 2014 and its other documents subsequently filed with or furnished to the Securities and Exchange Commission.
+Risks are described more fully in Cara Therapeutics’ filings with the Securities and Exchange Commission, including the “Risk Factors” section of the Company’s Annual Report on Form 10-K for the year ended December 31, 2015 and its other documents subsequently filed with or furnished to the Securities and Exchange Commission.
 All forward-looking statements contained in this press release speak only as of the date on which they were made.
 Cara Therapeutics undertakes no obligation to update such statements to reflect events that occur or circumstances that exist after the date on which they were made.

 Financial tables follow